-If you achieve a minimum GPA of 2.0, you may receive four semesters of advanced standing (equivalent to 192 credit points) in the following programs:
+- Bachelor of Information Technology – you will receive four semesters of advanced standing (equivalent to 192 credit points)

-If you achieve a minimum GPA of 3.0, you may receive two semesters of advanced standing (equivalent to 96 credit points) in the following programs.
-To be eligible, you must also complete the pre-requisite course COSC2627 Discrete Structures for Computing as part of your study in the Associate Degree in Information Technology:
+- Bachelor of Computer Science – you will receive two semesters of advanced standing (equivalent to 96 credit points).
+To be eligible, you must also complete the pre-requisite course COSC2627 Discrete Structures for Computing as part of your study in the Associate Degree in Information Technology

 Alternatively, you may be eligible for entry into other RMIT undergraduate programs.